 David Y.

 —How can I access the absolute path of the directory containing the current script file in Python?
-For example, if my script is /home/user/scripts/runner.py
+For example, if my script is /home/user/scripts/runner.py, I would like the output home/user/scripts.

 import pathlib script_directory = pathlib.Path(__file__).parent.resolve() print(script_directory)